joethyr/chess/README.md

-# Chess Project: Ruby Final Project
+# Chess: Ruby Final Project

 Build a command line Chess game where two players can play against each other.